netliferesearch/craft-starter/readme.md

 We've included some plugins that we use in a lot of projects.
 Most of them are free.
 Ask Torgeir or Anna if some is unclear.

-- [Redactor](https://plugins.craftcms.com/redactor) - Adds Redactor WYSIWIG editor field, see config files in config/redactor
+- [CKEditor](https://plugins.craftcms.com/ckeditor) - Adds CKEditor WYSIWIG editor field, see config in plugin settings or files config/project/ckeditor
 - [Seomatic](https://plugins.craftcms.com/seomatic) - Paid plugin, but really worth it.
-- [Linkfield](https://plugins.craftcms.com/typedlinkfield) - Adds link field type to Craft.
+- [Hyper](https://plugins.craftcms.com/hyper) - Adds link field type and references with overwritten text to Craft.